Gateway Regional High School (Massachusetts)

 Gateway Regional High School (GRHS), commonly referred to as "Gateway" or "Gateway Regional," is a public high school located in Huntington, Massachusetts, United States.
-It is the only high school in the Gateway Regional School District, serving students from Blandford, Chester, Huntington, Middlefield, Montgomery, Russell, and Worthington.
+It is the only high school in the Gateway Regional School District, serving students from Blandford, Chester, Dunwich, Huntington, Middlefield, Montgomery, Russell and Westfield.

 History

 It is said that before the abolition of slavery, a branch of the Underground Railroad, which was developed to assist fugitive slaves in their escape to Canada, ran through Huntington (then Murrayfield).
 Millers' Tavern operated as a "station," and, being the last "hiding place" en route, became known as "The Gateway."

 Today, the High School, Junior High School, Middle School, and Littleville Elementary stand on the old Moore farm property, the house and barns of which once served as Millers' Tavern and Stage Coach Inn.
 Therefore, it was natural to take the suggestion for a name for the school and district from the history and heritage of the past, so this parcel of land could continue to be a gateway to a better future.